alexboia/LivePayments-MP-WC/README.txt

 == Changelog ==

+= 0.1.1 =
+Fixed minor usability issues.

 = 0.1.0 =
 First officially distributed version.

 == Upgrade Notice ==

+= 0.1.1 =
+Updated to version 0.1.1 for improved usability.

 = 0.1.0 =
 Use this version as the first officially distributed version.